List of districts of Rajasthan

-The Indian state of Rajasthan is divided into 33 districts for administrative purposes.
-On 17 March 2023, Chief Minister of Rajasthan Ashok Gehlot has announced creation of 19 new districts and Jaipur district and Jodhpur district will ceased to exist, thus number of districts will go up to 50.
+The Indian state of Rajasthan is located in the northwestern part of the country and stretches between 23°03'N and 30°12'N latitude and 69°30'E and 78°17'E longitude.
+As of 1 January 2025, for administrative purposes the state is divided into 41 districts and 7 divisions.
+After Uttar Pradesh with 75 districts and Madhya Pradesh with 57 districts, Rajasthan ranks third in India by number of districts.

+Rajasthan is bordering Pakistan to the west and northwest, and sharing borders with other Indian states like Punjab, Haryana, Uttar Pradesh, Madhya Pradesh, and Gujarat.
+Rajasthan covers 342,239 square kilometers (132,139 square miles) making it the largest state in India by area.

 The responsibilities of district management are carried out by All-India officials and state-appointed officials.
 The All-India officials in each district are a Deputy Commissioner or district Magistrate (from the Indian Administrative Service), a Superintendent of Police (from the Indian Police Service) and a Deputy Conservator of Forests (from the Indian Forest Service), each of which is assisted by officers of various Rajasthan state services.
 The state-appointed officials are responsible for matters such as health, education, and other primary facilities.